julian-garcia/inclusion-nudges/content/blog/reframe-how-we-work.md

 ---
-title: 'Reframe Language on How We Work Today'
+title: Reframe Language on How We Work Today
+slug: reframe how we work
-category: 'FRAME PERCEPTIONS, INCLUSIVE CULTURE, LEADERSHIP'
+category: FRAME PERCEPTIONS, INCLUSIVE CULTURE, LEADERSHIP
-slug: 'reframe how we work'
-post_date: 2020-08-30
+post_date: 2020-09-09T00:00:00.000Z
-excerpt: 'Working from home has become the current norm for many employees in jobs that allow for work to be done in this way.'
 thumbnail: /images/uploads/reframe-how-we-work.png
+excerpt: Working from home has become the current norm for many employees in jobs that allow for work to be done in this way.
-authors: 'Lisa Kepinski'
+authors: Lisa Kepinski
 ---

 **What do we mean?**